MultiCraft/repixture/mods/rp_default/API.md

 ### `default.get_main_biomes()`
 Returns a list of names with all main layer biomes registered for this game.
-This means, there will be no sub-biomes like ocean or beach biomes.
+This means, there will be no sub-biomes like underwater or beach biomes.

 ### `default.set_biome_info`
 For internal use of this mod only.